Easy

 up later.
 I don't get fancy with the table decorations,

 holiday paper plates and napkins.
-It's now a tradition that

 everyone looks forward to because it's easy and provides